amitxv/PC-Tuning/docs/post-install.md

     - Always On Top (helpful for when applications crash and UI becomes unresponsive)

-    - Enable the following columns granular resource measurement metrics
+- Enable the following columns' granular resource measurement metrics:

         - Context Switch Delta (Process Performance)